-You have just gotten hold of a speedy SCSI-2/ATAPI audio CD player ↔ , which was designed to be a high end program, beating all other software available on
+You have just gotten hold of a speedy SCSI-2/ATAPI audio CD player $\hookleftarrow$ , which was designed to be a high end program, beating all other software available on the Amiga in terms of both look and features.

 Well, I don't know if I am reaching this goal or not - you decide.
 In fact, this program is the result of 3 months of hard work, started without any documentation but with abounding enthusiasm.
 I even did some little research in this field and took a look at several CD players on the Amiga, the Mac and the pc, and I also analyzed a "real" CD player (Technics) to brush up a little on advanced features.